 Or, as a freelance friend of mine once put it, “Freelancing lets you choose which boss you want to work with today.”

 Sometimes, you’ll be at the mercy of editors who email you on a Sunday evening asking for revisions by Tuesday.
 Or call you on the very day you’ve left for a two-week holiday with urgent edits.
 Or sit on your work for weeks, sometimes months, delaying your paychecks considerably.

 Freedom seems like a far cry when you’re in one of these muddles.
 But it doesn’t have to be.

 Here’s how to keep the “free” in your career as a freelancer.

 1. Limit your availability

-What I mean is that as far as clients are concerned, you are not available 24/7 (unless you’re covering breaking news and being paid for that 24/7 availability).
+As far as clients are concerned, you are not available 24/7 (unless you’re covering breaking news and being paid for that 24/7 availability).
 For me, what this translates to is that even though I may work on the weekend, my editors can’t expect me to.
-So if a client writes to me on a Saturday evening with the expectation that I’ll have new work done by Monday, unless we’ve previously discussed it (or it’s a timely story), I’m unlikely to go along with it.
+If a client writes to me on a Friday evening with the expectation that I’ll have new work done by Monday, unless we’ve previously discussed it (or it’s a timely story), I’m unlikely to go along with it.

 The good news is, most editors won’t expect this kind of thing from you unless you’ve led them to believe on previous occasions that you’re up for it.